 STAT-340 Applied Regression Methods

 Fall and Spring.
 Credits: 4

 This course includes methods for choosing, fitting, evaluating, and comparing statistical models; introduces statistical inference; and analyzes data sets taken from research projects in the natural, physical, and social sciences.

 Applies to requirement(s): Math Sciences

-I. Beaudry, L. Tupper
+I. Beaudry

 Prereq: MATH-211 and STAT-242.

 STAT-343 Mathematical Statistics

 Spring.
 Credits: 4

 This course is an introduction to the mathematical theory of statistics and to the application of that theory to the real world.
 Topics include probability, random variables, special distributions, introduction to estimation of parameters, and hypothesis testing.

 Applies to requirement(s): Math Sciences

-L. Tupper
+The department

 Prereq: MATH-102 and MATH-342.

-STAT-344 Seminar in Statistics and Scientific Research

-STAT-344TM Seminar in Statistics and Scientific Research: 'Time Series Analysis'

-Spring.
-Credits: 4

-Time series - data collected across time - show up in a vast range of application areas, from climate to economics to music.
+STAT-344 Seminar in Statistics and Scientific Research STAT-344TM Seminar in Statistics and Scientific Research: 'Time Series Analysis' Not Scheduled for This Year.
+Credits: 4 Time series - data collected across time - show up in a vast range of application areas, from climate to economics to music.
 But they can have special behaviors, like seasonality, memory, and directionality, that require some special treatment!
 We'll look at tools for describing, modeling, and predicting time series behavior.
 Topics include decomposition, ARIMA, exponential smoothing, dynamic regression, and a foray into the frequency domain.
-We'll apply these concepts using real datasets in R. Applies to requirement(s): Math Sciences
+We'll apply these concepts using real datasets in R. Applies to requirement(s): Math Sciences L. Tupper Prereq: STAT-242 and MATH-211.

-Other Attribute(s): Writing-Intensive

-L. Tupper

-Prereg: STAT-242 and MATH-211.